Kerry: 'More forceful ways' may be needed with North Korea

 - Manhunt underway for suspect in killing of Orlando officer VIEW

+But Kerry said if the North persists in developing the long-range missile it “drags the United States into an immediate threat situation to which we may then have to find other ways, more forceful ways of having an impact on the choices that he is making.”
+Kerry didn’t elaborate.

+Kim announced in his annual New Year’s address that the country had reached the “final stages” of intercontinental ballistic missile development.
+Trump responded with a tweet, saying “It won’t happen!” but did not indicate how his administration would prevent it.

-The Obama administration has cranked up sanctions on North Korea.
-They’ve failed, however, to stall the North’s nuclear weapons and missile programs.
+Over the past eight years, the Obama administration has cranked up sanctions on Pyongyang, invested more in missile defense and staged occasional shows of military force.
+But its policies have failed to stall North Korea’s nuclear weapons and missile programs.

+The North conducted two underground nuclear explosions and more than two dozen missile test launches last year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.